davidvandusen/the-lighthouse-keeper/2017-05-03 Log - Beneath the Hills.md

 Near her body is a notebook filled with information regarding tracking down treasures.
 This was clearly Veradda's personal notes.
 Several pages at the end of the book are torn out.
-The text on the pages leading up to the torn ones indicate that the missing pages must have included what details she knew about the treasure of the Cult of the Dragon.
+The text on the pages leading up to the torn ones indicates that the missing pages must have included what details she knew about the treasure of the Cult of the Dragon.

 Upon searching her body, five scrolls are found.
 It turns out, Veradda is a well prepared adventurer and has copies of the notes detailing the locations of the caches of treasure that she was recruiting adventurers to help her find.